 Along with the assistance of its clinical affiliate laboratories, the MLS program is committed to providing quality didactic and clinical instruction, which encompasses the cognitive, psychomotor, and affective domains of learning to prepare its graduates to work upon career entry as competent medical laboratory scientists in health care facilities.

-The program is committed to meeting the employment needs of medical laboratories and to providing quality.
+The program is committed to meeting the employment needs of medical laboratories and to providing quality continuing education to laboratory professionals in our service area and beyond.